 - Location: China - Beijing

-- Other Requirements: 135 hours of college level Mandarin Chinese/two semesters of college level Chinese
+- Other Requirements: 4 semesters college level Chinese

 - Application Deadline: February 20 for fall programs and September 20 for spring programs